greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 	* π appealed:
 		* ∂ was negligent in filling the tank (really?)
 		* ∂ shouldn't have started the mower in the garage
+		* ∂ should've foreseen that the mower would catch fire
 		* ∂ should've pushed the mower out

 * **Issue**